logo

 The fungal milk microbiome of dairy cattle and its implications on mastitis

 Fungi are a known cause of mastitis in cattle.
 Despite this, fungal milk communities associated with development of intramammary infections are under researched.
-Mastitis is one of the most common and costly diseases in dairying, particularly due to decreased production in subclinical cases.
+Mastitis is one of the most common and costly diseases in dairying.
 Commonly, broad-spectrum antibiotics are used in treatment and may lead to an unbalanced milk microbial community (microbiome), potentially allowing for overgrowth of mastitis-causing fungi.
-This research aims to explore the microbiome associated with healthy and mastitic (clinical and subclinical) milk, with a focus on fungi and bacterial-fungi interactions, and implications of repeated antibiotic usage.
-This work will contribute to a knowledge gap in dairying, by i) identifying potential milk microbiome biomarkers relating to health status, ii) providing evidence for pre/probiotic development, iii) exploring whether repeated antibiotic usage impacts upon microbiome communities and reoccurrence of mastitis.
-This knowledge could help farmers and industry in tackling a global issue.
+This research aimed to explore the microbiome associated with healthy and mastitic (clinical and subclinical) milk, with a focus on fungi and bacterial-fungi interactions, and implications of repeated antibiotic usage.

 • Prev